strickek/ReadWriteDlm2.jl/README.md

 If all data is numeric, the result will be a numeric array.
 In other cases a heterogeneous array of numbers, dates and strings is returned.
 To include parsing for Complex and Rational numbers, use `Any` as Type argument.
-Homogeneous arrays are possible for the Types Int, Float64, Bool, Complex, Rational, DateTime, Date and Time.
+Homogeneous arrays are possible for the types Int, Float64, Bool, Complex, Rational, DateTime, Date and Time.

 ### Documentation For Base `readdlm()`